Insight-Group/MFIN7036/sentiment-analysis-lexicon-based-first-attempt.md

 ### 2.2 Attempt Result

-The same procedure as before, this tool is used to analyse sentiment of the raw tweet text before applying to the `final_token` column.
+The same procedure as before, this tool is used to analyse sentiment of the raw tweet text before applying to the `word_tokens` column.
 It produces the corresponding polarity scores for individual tweets, but the results are very different from that obtained by *NLTK Vader*.

-While we are applying this tool to the `final_token` column, it is also sensitive to our tokenized word sets.
+While we are applying this tool to the `word_tokens` column, it is also sensitive to our tokenized word sets.
 We proceed the regression procedure with these results at this stage.

 ## 3. Things to Be Improved